OpenMDAO/OpenMDAO/openmdao/docs/theory_manual/total_derivs/separable.rst

    :alt: Two linear solves needed for the two non-separable variables

 Normally, each of the remaining variables (:math:`c, d, e`) would also need their own linear solves, as shown below.
-In this figure, the known non-zero values in the solution vector are noted by the darker red.
+In the red solution vector and green right hand side vector, the zero values are denoted by the lighter colored boxes.
+The non-zero values are denoted by the darker colored blocks.
-Notice how the three separate vectors have no overlapping non-zero values anywhere.
+Notice how the three solution vectors vectors have no overlapping non-zero values.

 .. figure:: matrix_figs/simultaneous_sparse_separate.png
    :align: center